 ocrypto is a tiny crypto library for 32-bit microcontrollers.
 It is partially written in portable C code, and partially in assembly code.
-The assembly part speeds up cryptographic operations even beyond the speed-up from our algorithmic improvements.
+The assembly part speeds up some cryptographic operations even beyond the speed-up from our algorithmic improvements.
 The desired variant of the assembly code is chosen as a build option, and is available for the most common microcontroller cores:

 Instruction Set Architecture | Processor Cores (Examples) |